tim-shand/www-tshand-com/README.md

 This is my chosen deployment method due to the following:

+- Azure: Familiar with platform already.
+- IaC: Bicep for resource provisioning (Azure native).
-- Quick and easy to setup and run.
+- Hugo: Quick and easy to setup and run.
   - Uses Markdown for blog posts.
   - Can host in Azure Static Web Apps for free.

 ## Hugo